Kettner and Vine – San Diego

 There are certainly a few homes that may be impacted with more homeless wandering around, and for them, I’ll give a free pass for going nuts on lawn signs.
 For most of the homes that I’ve come across voicing their outrage in the form of lawn signage — they’re really too far away, where any negative impacts are likely balanced out by the much larger, positive impacts.

-Their opposition website notes a few important points:
+Their opposition website notes a few items:

 Too Close to Schools